lpalbou/AbstractAssistant/README.md

 # AbstractAssistant 🤖

+Philosophy : *your AI assistant, always here and available in one click*

 A sleek macOS system tray application providing instant access to Large Language Models with a modern Qt-based interface.
 Built with Python and powered by [AbstractCore](https://github.com/lpalbou/abstractcore) and [AbstractVoice](https://github.com/lpalbou/abstractvoice).

 ## 📦 Installation & Links